MSc/Postgraduate Diploma/Postgraduate Certificate

 Part-time students typically do four taught modules or 60 credits each academic year.
 Students complete the dissertation in the second or third year depending on which best suits their individual circumstances.

 Most taught modules have written coursework and exam components.
-Coursework includes, but is not limited to, critical problem-solving components, advanced programming tasks, critical essays in relation to particular software engineering aspects, and group projects.
+Coursework includes, but is not limited to:

 For more details see our full glossary of assessment terms.

 This course is accredited by the British Computer society (BCS) and fulfils the academic requirements for registration as a Chartered IT Professional.
-It also partially meets the academic requirements for CEng status.
+It also partially meets the academic requirements for CEng status and is also accredited by the Engineering Council.

 Our investment in computer-based resources means you receive strong support for your studies.
 You have access to a vast number of journals and databases online through the UWE Bristol library.
 The library and some computer labs on campus are open 24 hours.